wkurzius/mr.kurzius.net/content/classes/calculus.md

 ## Miscellaneous
 We will use the book _Calculus: Graphical, Numerical, Algebraic_ (AP ed., 5th ed.) as reference and for homework assignments, though I recommend Khan Academy as a first stop for any extra practice.
 They have both an [AP Calculus AB](https://www.khanacademy.org/math/ap-calculus-ab) course and a [Get ready for AP Calculus](https://www.khanacademy.org/math/get-ready-for-ap-calc) course.
 I suggest reviewing the latter prior to any new chapter.

 You will also have access to TI-84 Plus calculators in class, and an emulator of the same is on your Chromebooks.
 Purchasing your own is not a bad idea if you have the means, but *not* required in any way shape or form.
 I still have a TI-89 from my freshman year of college over 20 years ago, so it’s worth considering if you anticipate using it after this course.

-For a list of acceptable calculators, see [this list from College Board](https://apstudents.collegeboard.org/exam-policies-guidelines/calculator-policies#list).
+If you intend to purchase a calculator and take the AP exam, see [this list of acceptable calculators from College Board](https://apstudents.collegeboard.org/exam-policies-guidelines/calculator-policies#list).
 You want calculators with an asterisk after their name.

 Also ...